bsmith89/blog/content/Education/python-lesson-balance.md

 half-day,
 and only _after_ a thorough discussion of variable assignment, functions, and data types.
-The lesson also appears to lack the distractions and rabbit holes that I've criticized in Inflammation.
+The Gapminder lesson also appears to lack the distractions and rabbit holes that I've criticized in Inflammation.

-Overall, I think this lesson hits a superior balance between motivation and basics, while also improve the structure and refining the details.
+Overall, I think Gapminder hits a superior balance between motivation and basics, while also improve the structure and refining the details.
 I have to applaud everyone who's contributed to its development.
-I've now taught from this lesson once, and co-instructed a workshop that used the first half.
+I've now taught from the new lesson once, and co-instructed a workshop that used the first half.
-The quality of lesson design was apparent both times.
+The improvements in the design were apparent both times.
 I expect it to be well received by the SWC community when it becomes the default.